 The Pennsylvania Academy of the Fine Arts admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, or other school-administered programs.
+It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+The School is accredited by the National Association of Schools of Art.

-The official application form (the last page of this catalogue is a removable application form) must be filled in and returned to the Registrar of the Schools together with two small photographs and the application fee of \$10.00.
-Information regarding portfolio requirements will be sent upon receipt of the application.
+All applicants must fill out the application form contained in the back of this catalogue and return it to the Director of Admissions together with two small photographs (of yourself) and the application fee of \$10.00.
+Information regarding portfolio requirements will be sent upon receipt of application.

-Two written references, to be sent

-directly to the School, are also required.
+Two written references and transcripts of prior academic record should be sent directly to the School.
 No student is eligible for admission unless he or she is at least sixteen years of age and has completed high school or its equivalent.
 The Committee on Instruction reserves the right to limit the number of students under any or all classifications.
-Applicants may wish to have a personal interview with the registrar.
+Interviews are not required but applicants may wish to make appointments with the Director of Admissions to ask questions and tour the facilities.